Your upfront cost: $0

 This subject introduces students to the fundamental legal principles underscoring Australian taxation law.
 The topics covered include: taxation theory; income from personal exertion and the impact of residency; overview of fringe benefits tax; income from property and business; goods and services tax; general deductions; specific deductions; tax accounting; trading stock; capital allowances; capital gains tax principles; taxation of partnership and trust income; and taxation of companies.

-Problem Question: 2,500 words; 20%; LOs 1-4 Online Assessment: 20%; LOs 1-4 Final Examination: Open Book Examination.
+Problem Question: 2500 words.
+Relates to Learning Outcomes 1, 2, 3, 4 Online Assessment: Relates to Learning Outcomes 1, 2, 3, 4 Final Examination: Open Book Examination.
 2 hrs 15 mins.
 Relates to Learning Outcomes 1, 2, 3, 4 There is a supervised exam at the end of the teaching period in which you are enrolled.
 The exam will be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Problem Question (20%)